ladywyntir/belly-button-biodiversity/README.md

     * had lots of fun with the colors.
     * Used Plotly to draw the chart
 15. The final functions would be initialized and called the functions from up above.
+16. Pushed the changes to my GitHub repo and published the page, https://ladywyntir.github.io/belly-button-biodiversity/.

 ## Troubleshooting
 * Semicolons, colons, and commas can really screw up your code if they're not in the right place.